Persists/classifaas-results/Peresentation_notes.md

 #### Slide 12: Stage C: Decomposition of performance variability

 - Finally we also performed a variance decomposition analysis
-- There fore we use type 2 Anova, which allows us to quantify how much of the total variability can be explained by different factors
+- There fore we use type 2 Anova.
-- We use that to quantify how much of the total variability can be explained by hardware heterogeneity
+- Decomposition: allows us to quantify how much of the total variability can be explained by hardware heterogeneity
 - The chart shows the results for all providers and benchmarks
 - The blue bars show the portion of variability explained by cpu model
 - The green bars show the portion explained by time
 - The red shows the residual variability that cant be explained by these two factors

-- type of workload plays a role

-  - some are

 - GCP and AWS are most affected by cpu model
 - Alibaba is most affected by the time
-- Azure has the lowest impact of cpu model and time, meaning the highest residual variability
+- Azure has the lowest impact of cpu model on its performance variability, meaning the highest residual variability

 - that can be adressed to the factor we will address in the last slide